 However, this ain’t no ordinary start-up.
 It is a company that does the dirty job of evicting people from homes who have arrears in rent or mortgage.
 So, yeah, it is like Vice described, it is “Uber, but for evicting people.”

-You know, Uber for anything like say, ride-sharing submarine, live music, Amish version of ride-sharing, are pretty much harmless and even puts a smile on people’s face.
+You know, Uber for anything like say, a ride-sharing submarine, live music, Amish version of ride-sharing, are pretty much harmless and even puts a smile on people’s face.
 But not this “Uber”.
 This is downright cruel.

 Before the pandemic and when the economy was A-OK, we probably have no issue with eviction.
 It happens to some people sometimes.
 However, this is the pandemic that we are talking about here.
-With so many lost jobs, there are bound to have unpaid rents and mortgages.
+With so many lost jobs, there are bound to have unpaid rent and mortgages.
 Nobody wished for that.
 Nobody, ever.